-22 Things That Record Companies Will Look For And Find Out About You
+22 Things Record Companies Look For In Professional Musicians

 Why do so many great musicians and songwriters never manage to get a record deal?